FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Invite a friend to play with you=The alt text (what you see when you hover the mouse over) of "Play with a friend".

 Play with the machine=One of the 3 buttons on the "Play" page (http://lichess.org/).
-Translate "machine" as "[chess] engine" if possible, omitting the word "chess".
+Translate "machine" as "[chess] engine" if it sounds better in your language, omitting the word "chess".

-Challenge the artificial intelligence=The alt text (what you see when you hover the mouse over) of 'Play with the machine'.
+Challenge the artificial intelligence=The alt text (what you see when you hover the mouse over) of "Play with the machine".

 To invite someone to play, give this URL=This appears after you have created a game for a friend (in the "Play with a friend" menu).
 Feel free to translate "URL" as "address", or whatever is most common in your language.